 It’s quick to access information, students can work together without needing to be physically together, and students enjoy using online resources.
 There are no obstacles to learning – all the resources are securely available to students to access at any time, from anywhere.

 Department or year group meetings and pooled resources can be updated instantly, with everyone working together simultaneously in real-time, supporting teachers who need to leave school at the end of the day and work later in the evening or at other times throughout the day from home or elsewhere.

-Lynx, which is included with every IMPACT screen, is launching its new cloud-based application in June.
+Lynx, which is included with every IMPACT screen, is launching its new cloud-based application.
 It will allow teachers to upload entire folders of Smart Notebook files, PowerPoint files and more, and convert them into Lynx files.
 Users can then sync their Lynx account with Lynx Cloud Drive, Google Drive, Microsoft OneDrive or Dropbox, allowing files to be used by any colleagues that have access to those cloud accounts.
 Effectively, years of lesson resources can be accessed and shared by any members of your team, cutting down lesson planning time and consolidating the lesson creating process.

 With student numbers continuing to rapidly increase, now is the ideal time for schools to start adopting cloud platforms, especially with some schools not returning to full capacity classrooms in September.
 It is vital that teacher workload and teaching resources are in line with these increased pressures.
 Now is the time to embrace the power of the cloud, leaving more time, budget and resources free for schools to concentrate on educating students.